Proximal mediation analysis: Semiparametric inference

 \begin{theorem} Assume that there exist bridge functions $h_1$ and $h_0$ at all data laws that belong to the semiparametric model $\mathcal{M}_{sp}$.
-Furthermore, suppose that at the true data law there exists $q_0$ and $q_1$ which solve (\ref{fred3}) and (\ref{fred4}), and that Assumptions \ref{complete}.1 and \ref{complete}.2 hold, such that $\psi$ is unique.
+Furthermore, suppose that at the true data law there exists $q_0$ and $q_1$ which solve (\ref{fred3}) and (\ref{fred4}), and that Assumption \ref{complete} holds, such that $\psi$ is unique.
 Then

 is a valid influence function for $\psi$ under $\mathcal{M}_{sp}$.
 Furthermore, the efficiency bound at the submodel where Assumption \ref{bound} holds and all bridge functions are unique is $E(IF_{\psi}^2)$. \end{theorem}